Regulation of Care

 (a) if

-the record relates to a care receiver, from when the care receiver was last
+the record relates to a service user, from when the service user was last

 provided care by the registered person;